nlp-lab-dr-lu/senteval-plus/README.md

 </p>

 <h2 id='eg'>Embedding Generation</h2>
 The entry point to generate embeddings is main.py file.
 You can loop over encoders and datasets to generate embeddings here.
-Before you add
+You can chose between our provided data in data folder or add any dataset you want to evaluate.
+Make sure to follow our datasets format for next steps.
 <h2 id='ee'>Evaluate Embeddings</h2>

 <h2 id='ru'>Repeat Us</h2>